SecondeJK/nexmo-developer/_tutorials/en/client-sdk/generate-jwt.md

 ## Using the CLI

-You can generate a JWT using the Nexmo CLI by running the following command:
+You can generate a JWT using the Vonage CLI by running the following command:

 ```shell
 nexmo jwt:generate ./private.key exp=$(($(date +%s)+21600)) acl='{"paths":{"/*/users/**":{},"/*/conversations/**":{},"/*/sessions/**":{},"/*/devices/**":{},"/*/image/**":{},"/*/media/**":{},"/*/applications/**":{},"/*/push/**":{},"/*/knocking/**":{},"/*/legs/**":{}}}' sub=Alice application_id=MY_APP_ID